LuuViKhanh/AWS-internship-report/content/1-Worklog/1.6-Week6/_index.md

   * Tested and checked limited IAM User
   * Understood how Permission Boundary works
   * Cleaned up resources and policies
-  * Mastered security best practices
+  * Learned about security best practices

 * **Encrypted data with AWS KMS:**
   * Created IAM Policy and Role for KMS